 - Sell unit price – This is the price used when money is withdrawn from an investment option for an invest switch, or to pay a direct fee or insurance premium.
 The sell price is also used to work out the current value of your account balance.

 The buy unit price and sell unit price are normally calculated by the super fund on the day your transaction request is processed.
 The difference between these two prices forms the buy/sell spread.
-For more information on unit pricing and super funds, see SuperGuide article Investment returns: Does your super fund use a crediting rate or unit pricing?
+For more information on unit pricing and super funds, see SuperGuide article Super investing: What is unit pricing and a crediting rate?

 Finding your super fund’s buy/sell spreads

 In most large super funds, the buy/sell spreads for each investment option are listed in its product disclosure statement (PDS) and published on its website.

 Buy/sell spreads are regularly reviewed (often annually), but may change if transaction costs increase unexpectedly, for example in bad investment market conditions, when markets may not be as liquid.